 - When the total amount from gross receipts exceeds Rs.
 50 lakhs in a financial year.

 - When total income exceeds Rs.
 2.5 lakhs, gross receipts are lower than Rs.
 50 lakhs and profit less than 50% of gross receipts.

 Taxpayers must keep a record of all receipts collected directly through their practice to compute their gross annual receipts.
 For a medical professional, this includes keeping a record of all the money made through treatments, consultations, diagnostic work, and other professional services.

 Dealing with a variety of rapid transactions is not only difficult for someone who is trying to save other people’s lives, but it also limits their availability at work.
 They consequently require a streamlined procedure to monitor gross receipts and prepare for an account audit.

-With our customised tax and accounting solutions for Indian medical professionals, MPVD & Associates can help with that.
-Give us a call if you want to simplify your tax-related responsibilities, and we’ll figure out how to do it all efficiently and affordably.
+With our customized tax and accounting solutions for Indian medical professionals, MPVD & Associates can help with that.
+Call us if you want to simplify your tax-related responsibilities, and we’ll figure out how to do it all efficiently and affordably.